redhat-best-practices-for-k8s/certsuite/CATALOG.md

 Unique ID|access-control-pod-role-bindings
 Description|Ensures that a CNF does not utilize RoleBinding(s) in a non-CNF Namespace.
 Result Type|normative
 Suggested Remediation|Ensure the CNF is not configured to use RoleBinding(s) in a non-CNF Namespace.
+Scope of role must <= scope of creator of role.
 Best Practice Reference|https://connect.redhat.com/sites/default/files/2022-05/Cloud%20Native%20Network%20Function%20Requirements%201-3.pdf Section 5.3.3 and 5.3.5
 Exception Process|There is no documented exception process for this.
 Tags|common,access-control